FAIRDataTeam/compose/readme.md

 3. visit http://localhost in your browser to play around with the application
 4. tear down: `docker compose down` (from the same directory)

+Note: To remove *persistent* data, it is convenient to use `docker compose down --volumes`.
+Do be careful though, because this is irreversible.

 ## Description

 Re-usable Docker compose services are specified in separate directories such as [fdp/components](./fdp/components).